emily139617/cross-validation/README.md

 # cross-validation
 five cross validation with r
-final result will be saved at the domentary if you want to realise the k cross validition you can change the variable
+final result will be saved at the documentary if you want to realise the k cross validition you can change the parameter